 Discussion

 The most HFMD-outbreak-affected provinces in this study also reported the most HFMD cases in China [15].
 Among the three serotypes studied here, CV-A6 has emerged as one of the predominant causative agents since 2013[16], later than EV-A71 and CV-A16 in mainland China.
 As mentioned before, R0 is not an intrinsic value of a given pathogen, but rather describes the transmissibility of that pathogen within the specific populations and settings [6].
-R0 depends not only on the biology of the infectious agent, but also the natural environment and socio-demographically dependent factors.
+R0 depends not only on the biology of the infectious agent but also the natural environment and socio-demographically dependent factors.